-Work duration is a major factor in determining the number and types of devices used in TTC zones.

-The duration of a TTC zone is defined relative to the length of time a work operation occupies a spot location.
-Standard:
+Work duration is a major factor in determining the number and types of devices used in temporary traffic control zones.
+The duration of a temporary traffic control zone is defined relative to the length of time a work operation occupies a spot location.